 Kitanaura

-Kitanaura is near the village of Saraycık, 42 km north of Kumluca district of Antalya.
-The ruins were first discovered by Spratt and Forbes in 1842.
-Although different suggestions were made, such as Apollonia and Marmara, identity of the ruins could not be determined for about 150 years.
-In the 1990s, the location of Kitanaura was confirmed by the discovery of both the coins belonging to the city of Kitanaura and the Patara Road Monument.
-The name of the city is mentioned as “Kitanaura of Termessos” in the Patara Road Monument.
-The first detailed survey of the city was carried out in 2006.
+Kitanaura is located near the village of Saraycık, approximately 42 km north of the Kumluca district of Antalya.
+The ruins were first identified by Spratt and Forbes in 1842.
+Although various identifications were proposed, including Apollonia and Marmara, the site’s identity remained uncertain for nearly 150 years.
+In the 1990s, the identification of Kitanaura was confirmed through the discovery of both coins bearing the city’s name and the Patara Road Monument.
+In this inscription, the city is referred to as “Kitanaura of Termessos.”
+The first detailed survey of the site was conducted in 2006.

 Heroon of Kitanaura